 Fast-emerging in the wind sector are a new raft of supply chain companies with circular economy at their heart — the likes of ORE Catapult’s partner Renewable Advice, which is pioneering recycling of wind farm turbine blades, and Renewable Parts, which specialises in refurbishment and remanufacture of wind turbine components.

 In the past year, the industry has launched a number of new research and technology innovation projects too.
-Just last week, Dr Anne Velenturf of the University of Leeds who is leading circular economy research for ORE Catapult, was joined by a panel of our experts to introduce some of these initiatives at an industry workshop.
+Just last week, Dr Anne Velenturf of the University of Leeds who is working with ORE Catapult on circular economy, was joined by a panel of our experts to introduce some of these initiatives at an industry workshop.

 Here are some of the highlights and presentations from the workshop.